 portrayed as Adam Bede and Dinah Morris in George Eliot’s famous novel ‘Adam Bede’.
 The Adam Bede name lives on in a number of businesses and streets, as it does in Snowfield View and ‘The Mill on the Floss’, Speedwell Mill.

 Sir Richard Arkwright – Inventor & Industrialist (1732-1792)

-Arkwright helped to start the Industrial Revolution which began in the Derwent River Valley near Wirksworth.
-He built a water-powered mill in Cromford, now preserved as part of the Derwent Valley Mills World Heritage Site, and went on to build much of the village of Cromford as accommodation for his workers.
-He also had a direct connection to Wirksworth, when he leased the Haarlem Mill at the southern end of the town to build a small cotton spinning mill.
+Arkwright had direct dealings with Wirksworth as the nearby important town and in 1777 he leased land at the southern end of the town to build a small cotton spinning mill.
 Here he installed the first steam engine to be used in a cotton mill, though this was used to replenish the millpond that drove the mill’s waterwheel rather than to drive the machinery directly.

 Sir Frederick Treves – Surgeon (1853-1923)

 Treves came to Wirksworth in about 1878 with his wife, having bought a share in the practice of William Milligan.
 They lived in Coldwell St at Treves House, which is the second house up from the corner of North End.
 His time in Wirksworth proved controversial and they left about a year later.
 Read more here: http://www.wirksworth.org.uk/x186.htm#article

 He went on to become a prominent British surgeon of the Victorian and Edwardian eras, now known for his friendship with Joseph Merrick, “the Elephant Man”.